 If you don’t like what I’m saying Wall Street, just allow for self-directed 529 accounts…I didn’t think so.
 We’ll keep trying to lobby Congress for what’s fair and allow investors to choose their own investments.

-The Secret Weapon inside the Coverdell
+The Secret Weapon Inside the Coverdell

 The little-known fact that can transform your Coverdell into a powerhouse for college savings is the fact you can self-direct the investments.
 You can invest in what YOU KNOW BEST…not the options spoon-fed to you by Wall Street and 529 sponsors.
 Proponents of the 529 Plan rarely acknowledge this, let alone mention it.

 Investing in real estate, notes, cryptocurrency, a private company, gold, or individual stocks is literally IMPOSSIBLE in a 529 Plan.
-However, the Coverdell can even use non-recourse debt (or leverage), to even make small investments that can pay out enormous rates of return and accelerate your college savings account very quickly.
+Although, the Coverdell can even use non-recourse debt (or leverage), to even make small investments that can pay out enormous rates of return and accelerate your college savings account quickly.

 EXAMPLE #2: I’ve had countless clients set up their LLCs to own rental property with their children’s Coverdell account as a small owner in the LLC.
 Later when the property is sold and the LLC liquidated, all of the cash from the investment (attributed to the Coverdell’s ownership in the LLC) goes back to the Coverdell tax free to be used for college.
 The rates of return on rental real estate including the appreciation, cash-flow, and mortgage reduction is exponentially greater than that of a State’s financial industry supported 529 plan.

 Fundamentally, think of the Coverdell as a Roth IRA for educational expenses.